Fast battleship: Washington Naval Treaty era

 The Scharnhorst and Gneisenau were Germany's response to the Dunkerques.
 They were an attempt to redress the inadequacies of the Panzerschiff design in speed, survivability and powerplant (the diesel engines of the Panzerschiffe were unreliable and produced severe vibration at high speed), and used much material assembled for the Panzerschiffe programme (most significantly, the six triple 11 in gun mountings originally intended for Panzerschiffe D to F).
-Although much larger than the Dunkerques, the Gneisenaus were also not intended for the line of battle; apart from their insufficient armament, set-piece battles against the vastly more numerous Allied battlefleets had no place in Germany's strategic requirements.
+Although much larger than the Dunkerques, the Scharnhorsts were also not intended for the line of battle; apart from their insufficient armament, set-piece battles against the vastly more numerous Allied battlefleets had no place in Germany's strategic requirements.
 Instead, the two German ships relied throughout their career on their superlative speed (over 32 knots) to evade the attentions of Allied capital ships.
-On Gneisenau, the nine 28.3 cm SK C/34 guns in three triple turrets were supposed to be replaced with six 38.1 cm SK C/34 guns in twin turrets, which would have rectified her key weakness, but work was cancelled.
+On Gneisenau, the nine 28.3 cm SK C/34 guns in three triple turrets were supposed to be replaced with six 38.1 cm SK C/34 guns in twin turrets, which would have rectified her key weakness (although six main naval guns was fewer than WWI-era or Treaty battleships with eight or nine main guns), but work was cancelled in 1943 due to changing wartime conditions.
+The Scharnhorst-class have been occasionally referred in English language reference works as battlecruisers due to their weak armament while having high speed and being well-protected, similar to how Kaiserliche Marine battlecruisers were designed.

 The treaties also allowed the reconstruction of surviving battleships from the First World War, including up to 3000 LT additional protection against torpedoes, high-altitude bombing and long-range gunnery.
 In the late 1930s, the Italian and Japanese navies opted for extremely radical reconstructions: in addition to replacing the powerplant in their existing ships, they lengthened the ships by adding extra sections amidships or aft.
 This had a double benefit; the extra space allowed the size of the powerplant to be increased, while the extra length improved the speed/length ratio and so reduced the resistance of the hull.
 As a result, both navies realised significant increases in speed; for example the Japanese Ise class was increased from 23 to 25 kn, and the Italian Conte di Cavour class from 21 to 27 kn.
 France, the UK and the US took a less radical approach, rebuilding their ships within their original hulls; boilers were converted to oil-firing or replaced, as were the engines in some cases, but increases in the output of the powerplant were generally canceled out by increases in the weight of armour, anti-aircraft armament and other equipment.